yonatano/yonatano.github.io/blog/md/gradients.md

 Tags: machine-learning, gradients
 Publish: True

-Calculating symbolic expressions for gradients of common loss functions and architectures in statistics and machine learning by hand can often be confusing and error-prone, especially when first learning the subject.
+Calculating symbolic expressions for gradients of common loss functions and architectures in deep learning by hand can often be confusing and error-prone, especially when first learning the subject.

 The purpose of this blog post is to discuss this material with a particular focus on the following questions -